 - Buffet supper at a local gastro pub sponsored by the European Commission following a talk from Paul Kaye, Language Officer at Europe House, London

-- The launch of a literary translation competition, open to all participants, sponsored by prize-winning Comma Press
+- The launch of an Arabic to English literary translation competition, open to all participants translating from Arabic, sponsored by prize-winning Comma Press

 - Short lunchtime talks on topics related to developing your skills and getting published as a literary translator.

 The cost of £520 includes a full programme of tuition; lunchtime and evening, events (see above); entry to a literary translation competition; morning and afternoon refreshments and a light lunch.
 Accommodation is however not included; please refer to the Accommodation page for details of suitable, reasonably priced accommodation near the City.

 - French - Trista Selous and Frank Wynne